 b. seasoning the potatoes with butter and parmesan

 • Season them with a pinch of salt, a grind of pepper, a pinch of nutmeg, and some grated parmesan (5).
-Then cover with another layer of potato slices (6), which you will also brush with a little butter and season with salt, pepper, nutmeg, and parmesan.
+Then cover with another layer of potato slices (6), which you will brush again with a little butter and season with salt, pepper, nutmeg, and parmesan.

 c. arranging the potato slices in the dish in layers